lysianne23/SST-MEG/README.md

 Once the GUI open Click on Surf and click on MRIPRep and then redo with clicking on Volume (to have both registration)

+## Part 4: Cleaning the data:
+Here we want to remove bad epochs and bad channels so we need to plot the raw data.
+On Biowulf

+open a terminal window and type: ipython

+then create a variable called filename, that leads to the MEG task FOLDER in BIDS format filename = '/data/FMRI_SST_Therapy/MEG/BIDS/sub-T026/ses-1/meg/sub-T026_ses-1_task-sst_run-01_meg.ds'

+raw = mne.io.read_raw_ctf(filename, system_clock='ignore')

+raw.plot()

+Once the plot is open go through it and use the annotations and name "BAD_epoch" all noisy epochs if a channel is bad, just click on it and it will be greyed out

+Once done, we need to save the cleaned file as a .fif file: raw.save('/data/FMRI_SST_Therapy/MEG/BIDS/sub-T026/ses-1/meg/sub-T026_ses-1_task-sst_run-01_meg.ds/sub-T026_ses-
+    ...: 1_task-sst_run-01_meg_cleaned.fif')

+and let's plot it to make sure it worked filename = '/data/FMRI_SST_Therapy/MEG/BIDS/sub-T026/ses-1/meg/sub-T026_ses-1_task-sst_run-01_meg.ds/sub-T026_se
+    ...: s-1_task-sst_run-01_meg_cleaned.fif'

+raw = mne.io.read_raw_fif(filename)
+raw.plot()

 ```